Benzillaist/hw7-fall-22/README.md

 ### 2. `fetchWeatherData`

-**This function should be done individually by a single group member.**
+**This function should be done individually by a single group member.
+A different group member than the one in task 1.**

 Write a function, inside of `fetchCurrentWeather.js`, with the following type signature: